OSINT

 Social Media

 Hundreds of channels across multiple social platforms, monitored in real time.
-Conflict zones, humanitarian crises, and breaking events often surface on social media before traditional news catches up.
+Conflict zones, humanitarian crises, and breaking events often surface on social media hours before traditional news catches up.

 account_balance